mfgustavo/glompo/docs/examples.rst

 Note the load balancing here.
 GloMPO will allow a fixed number of threads to be run.
 By default this is one less than the number of CPUs available.
 If your machine has 32 cores for example than the manager will use 1 and allow 31 to be used by the local optimizers.
-The :attr:`workers` keyword we used for the optimizer earlier tells GloMPO that each instance of CMA will use 1 of these slots.
+The :attr:`~glompo.optimizers.baseoptimizer.BaseOptimizer.workers` keyword we used for the optimizer earlier tells GloMPO that each instance of CMA will use 1 of these slots.
 Thus, GloMPO will start a maximum of 31 parallel CMA optimizers in this run.
-Alternatively, if we had parallelized the function evaluations (by setting :attr:`workers` equal to 6) then 5 optimizers would be started taking 6 slots each.
+Alternatively, if we had parallelized the function evaluations (by setting :attr:`~glompo.optimizers.baseoptimizer.BaseOptimizer.workers` equal to 6) then 5 optimizers would be started taking 6 slots each.
 In such a configuration one core of the 32 core machine would remain unused:
 :math:`5\times6=30\text{optimizers} + 1\text{manager} = 31`.

 If you want to fix the number of threads used regardless of the system resources, pass the optional